debiai/DebiAI/CONTRIBUTING.md

 If you want to contribute, navigate to the [Github "issues" tab](https://github.com/debiai/debiai/issues) and start looking through interesting issues.
 If you are not sure of where to start, then start by trying one of the smaller/easier issues here i.e. [issues with the "good first issue" label](https://github.com/debiai/debiai/labels/good%20first%20issue).

 If you decide to start on an issue, leave a comment so we and other people know that you're working on it, we will be happy to help.

+### Other ways to contribute

+Feel free to share your experience on your use cases with DebiAI on the [community discussions](https://github.com/debiai/debiai/discussions/categories/show-and-tell).

 ## Contribution standards